GoBlockchainNetwork/HackathonMalaysia2018/README.md

 Make sure you have a GitHub account and create a repository to store your source code.

-Additionally you can also upload your team's presentation slides (if any).
+You must also upload your team's presentation slides.

 #### 2) Create an issue in this repo